oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 The API enables registering for events from multiple devices and listening for any events coming from any devices by using one function call.

-One notifications have occurred, the application can use the query SMI interface functions to get more details.
+Once notifications have occurred, the application can use the query SMI interface functions to get more details.

 The following events are provided: